-BIT(S) NAME NAME DESCRIPTION 0 0 Start bit Indicates the beginning of the transfer (always 1).
+BIT(s) NAME DESCRIPTION 0 Start bit Indicates the beginning of the transfer (always 1).
 1-3 Request type Indicates the type of bus request.
 See Table 13.
 4-6 Request speed Indicates the speed at which the PHY sends the data for this request.
-See Table 15 for the encoding of the Indicates the speed at which the PHY sends the data for this request.
 See Table 15 for the encoding of this field.
 7 Stop bit Indicates the end of the transfer (always 0).
 If bit 6 is 0, this bit may be omitted.